opsdroid/opsdroid/docs/configuration-reference.md

 Configure logging in opsdroid.

 Setting `path` will configure where opsdroid writes the log file to.
-This location must be writeable by the user running opsdroid.
+This location must be writable by the user running opsdroid.
 Setting this to `false` will disable log file output.

 _Note: If you forget to declare a path for the logs but have logging active, one of the default locations will be used._